alex-monti/Master-Thesis/README.md

     - simulate_choice: Function to simulate a choice based on cumulative probabilities.

+    - multivariate_lognormal_pdf: Compute the probability density function (PDF) of a multivariate lognormal distribution.

+    - largest_cluster_size(q_t_given_x): Calculate the size of the largest cluster in a given set of clusters.

 - archive-telephone-likelihood.py: Backup file containing different likelihood functions for telephone dataset.

 - test-general-IB.ipynb: Notebook where we made the tests for functions in functions.py.